-3. Damage to other building materials (anything directly connected to Timberline shingles or the Roof System, such as flashings, gutters, siding, valley metal, crickets and saddles, plumbing vents, and soffit and fascia).
+3. Damage to other building materials (anything directly connected to the shingles themselves or the roof System, such as flashings, gutters, siding, valley metal, crickets and saddles, plumbing vents, and soffit and fascia).

-During the course of the investigation it was discovered that for many years GAF deliberately continued to hide Timberline shingles defects from suppliers, installers and consumers, while actively marketing it as a top quality product.
+During the course of the investigation it was discovered that for many years GAF deliberately continued to hide Timberline’s defects from suppliers, installers and consumers, while actively marketing it as a top quality product.

 Here is what it looked like:

-1. By late 1990’s GAF received information about premature cracking on many of its roof shingles, including Timberline products.
+1. By late 1990’s GAF received information about premature cracking on many of its roof shingles, including Timberline.
 To address this issue, the company assembled “cracking teams”, who investigated the source of the problem.

 At around the same time, investigations were conducted in Mobile, Alabama, and Dallas, Texas, facilities.
 They also revealed cracking problems.
-GAF’s internal reports described laminated shingles as having a “high failure rate” in all regions and climates where they were sold.
+Internal reports described laminated shingles as having a “high failure rate” in all regions and climates where they were sold.

-2. By 2002, GAF received more than 10,000 “cracking claims”.
-The company paid out several million dollars as a response to the claimants.
-However, they continued to conceal the true nature of the cracking, did not recall the defective shingles, and didn’t advice consumers about these problems.
+2. By 2002, the company received more than 10,000 “cracking claims”.
+It paid out several million dollars as a response to the claimants.
+However, it continued to conceal the true nature of the cracking, did not recall the defective shingles, and didn’t advice consumers about these problems.

-4. The severity of problem and its cover up was best summarized by GAF’s Vice President of Engineering Services, Mike Ferraro, who stated that no other problem was “more extensive, had more involvement at the highest levels” than the premature cracking of Timberline shingles.
+4. The severity of the problem and its coverup was best summarized by GAF’s Vice President of Engineering Services, Mike Ferraro, who stated that no other problem was “more extensive, had more involvement at the highest levels” than the premature cracking of Timberline roofs.

 Deliberate Marketing Misrepresentations

-To encourage consumers to purchase its Timberline shingles, GAF has knowingly made a number of misrepresentations about the product’s durability and longevity:
+To encourage consumers to purchase this product, GAF has knowingly made a number of misrepresentations about its durability and longevity:

-1. On their website GAF claimed that: “Because of our state-of-the-art manufacturing process, the odds of you having a problem with a new GAF roof is about one in a thousand.”
+1. On their website, they claimed that: “Because of our state-of-the-art manufacturing process, the odds of you having a problem with a new GAF roof is about one in a thousand.”

-However, GAF’s own testing, confirmed by the company’s head of Quality Assurance, Guy Gimson, reveals that more than 5% of Timberline shingles experienced premature vertical cracking.
+However, internal testing, confirmed by the company’s head of Quality Assurance, Guy Gimson, reveals that more than 5% of Timberline products experienced premature vertical cracking.

 2. GAF made claims to its distributors and installers that the fiberglass mat contained within the shingles, provides “Balanced Tear Strength in all directions” and “Balanced Tensile Strength in all directions”, which result in “Better Resistance to Expansion-Contraction Cycles,” “Better Overall Performance . . .
 No Directional Weakness,” and “Longer Life.”

-During the investigation, several company representatives, including Adam Chich, GAF’s Director of Research & Development admitted that the above claims are inaccurate.
+During the investigation, several company representatives, including Adam Chich, Director of Research & Development, admitted that the above claims are inaccurate.

-3. GAF manufactured 3 types of Timberline Shingles: Timberline 30 (designates a 30 year warranty), Timberline 40 (designates a 40 year warranty), and Timberline Ultra Shingles (designates a 40 year and a Lifetime Warranty).
-These warranties specifically warrant the performance of Timberline shingles for a designated time into the future (longer warranties also cost more).
-As a result, consumers find these warranties meaningful and trust that their roof shingles will last for the stated time period.
+3. GAF manufactured 3 types of products in this line: Timberline 30 (designates a 30 year warranty), Timberline 40 (designates a 40 year warranty), and Timberline Ultra (designates a 40 year and a Lifetime Warranty).
+These warranties specifically warrant the performance of these shingles for a designated time into the future (longer warranties also cost more).
+As a result, consumers find these warranties meaningful and trust that their roof will last for the stated time period.

-5. All Timberline shingle products were stamped as meeting the designation ASTM D3462, in effect falsely representing that the shingle has been manufactured, tested, and inspected, in accordance to the standard and meets its requirements.
-Moreover, since the shingles did not meet the ASTM standards, they also failed to meet local and state building codes, and where legally prohibited from being installed.
+5. All products were stamped as meeting the designation ASTM D3462, in effect falsely representing that the shingle has been manufactured, tested, and inspected, in accordance to the standard and meets its requirements.
+Moreover, since they did not meet the ASTM standards, they also failed to meet local and state building codes, and where legally prohibited from being installed.

-As a result, consumers purchasing Timberline shingles falsely believed that they were getting a fully-compliant product.
+As a result, consumers purchasing them falsely believed that they were getting a fully-compliant product.

-One of the worst practices that surfaced during this class action law suit was deliberate and poor treatment of consumers who tried to file warranty claims when their Timberline shingles started to fail.
+One of the worst practices that surfaced during this lawsuit was deliberate and poor treatment of consumers who tried to file warranty claims when their shingles started to fail.

 1. Prior to experiencing cracking problems and other subsequent roofing damages, consumers and installers had no way of determining that they got a defective product.

-2. In many cases, GAF did not repair or replace the defective roof, or didn’t fully pay for the damage caused by the premature cracking and shingles failure.
+2. In many cases, GAF did not repair or replace the defective roof, or didn’t fully pay for the damage caused by premature cracking and shingle failure.

-3. When claims where made and plaintiffs tried to inquire about the cause of the cracking, GAF did not disclose the fact that the product was defective to begin with.
+3. When claims where made and plaintiffs tried to inquire about the cause of the cracking, the company did not disclose the fact that the product was defective to begin with.

-4. To avoid making payments, the company tried to impose unenforceable limitations on the scope of the warranty coverage and its obligations to consumers.
-(Refer to the court documented page 111)
+4. To avoid making payments, they tried to impose unenforceable limitations on the scope of the warranty coverage and its obligations to consumers.
+(Refer to the court documented page.
+111)

-As a result, GAF breached its express warranties for Timberline shingles.
+As a result, GAF breached its express warranties for Timberline roofing shingles.